dipin/depub/docs/index.md

 ## Features

 * Direct extraction of text and cover images from EPUBs.
-* Processing of Markdown, DOCX and RTF files.
+* Processing of Markdown, DOCX, RTF, DocBook and LaTeX files.
 * Batch processing of folders full of data.
 * Intelligent assisted selection of the start point for reading.
 * Automatic extraction of required sample size, rounded to the nearest paragraph.